 Wednesday Wicker Wisdom-Antique Wicker Eras

-When I first started repairing antique wicker furniture back in the mid-1970s, I would get in a lot of Victorian-era wicker pieces that quickly became my favorite pieces to restore.
+When I first started repairing antique wicker furniture back in the mid-1970s, I would get in a lot of Victorian-era wicker pieces which quickly became my favorite pieces to restore.

-My favoritism was due to the excellent craftsmanship of the period and the use of first-growth, quality cane, and reed materials.
+This favoritism was due to the excellent craftsmanship of the period and the use of first-growth, quality cane, and rattan reed materials.

 Peters repairing Victorian wicker highchair